Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra

-It has also the structure of a complete semi-lattice, as evidenced by the following easy facts:
+The quasivariety $V$ has also the structure of a complete semi-lattice, as evidenced by the following easy facts:

 \begin{fact} Let $V$ be a quasivariety.
-Any intersection of elements of $V$ is again in $V$ In particular: \begin{itemize} \item $V$ contains a minimal element, the intersection of all elements of $V$ \item $V$ contains a maximal element, the set $I$ itself. \item For any set $Y \subseteq I$ there exists a smallest element $X$ of $V$ that contains~$Y$. \end{itemize} \end{fact} Note that a complete semi-lattice is also a complete lattice, where we define the meet of $X$ and $Y$ to be the smallest element of $V$ that contains $X \cup Y$.
+Then any intersection of elements of $V$ is again in $V$.
+In particular: \begin{itemize} \item $V$ contains a minimal element, the intersection of all elements of $V$. \item $V$ contains a maximal element, the set $I$ itself. \item For any set $Y \subseteq I$ there exists a smallest element $X$ of $V$ that contains~$Y$. \end{itemize} \end{fact} Note that a complete semi-lattice is also a complete lattice, where we define the meet of $X$ and $Y$ to be the smallest element of $V$ that contains $X \cup Y$.

-This is a characterization in the following sense: \begin{theorem} A $\Pi_1^0$ class $S \subseteq \{0,1\}^I$ is a quasivariety iff it contains $I$ and is closed under (finite) intersections. \end{theorem} We defer the proof of this theorem to the appendix, to not deviate from the narrative.
-Note however that this characterization does not mean that what we are investigating here are $\Pi_1^0$ complete lattices.
-What is interesting is not $V$ in itself, but how $V$ behaves as a subset of $\{0,1\}^I$.
+This is a characterization in the following sense: \begin{theorem}[Alternate definition 1] An effectively closed set $S \subseteq \{0,1\}^I$ is a quasivariety iff it contains $I$ and is closed under (finite) intersections (if $X\in S$ and $Y\in S$ then $X \cap Y \in S$). \end{theorem} We defer the proof of this theorem to the appendix, to not deviate from the narrative.

+Note however that this characterization does not mean that we are actually investigating complete lattices that are effectively closed when seen as subsets of $\{0,1\}^I$.
+Indeed we are not interested in the lattice $V$ itself but in the pair $(\{0,1\}^I, V)$, i.e. in how $V$ behaves as a subset of the surrounding set $\{0,1\}^I$.